cj-a-murillo/ftw-de-bootcamp-grp3/act.2-OULAD-data-modeling/DOC-GUIDE.md

   * Handling `Withdrawn` and `Fail` categories vs Pass/Distinction
   * Deciding whether to normalize at clean stage or only in mart
   * Potential snowflaking with the initial creation of highly normalized tables vs creating a star schema
+  * Prioritizing which features are best for the Fact Table and the normalized Dim tables

 ---